 The Azerbaijan pavilion features a ‘green’ design with a unique leaf-shaped roof that echoes its theme that is sustainability.
 The design is a collection of green technology like solar power, natural ventilation and rainwater harvesting tech.
-Spread across 1,300 square metres, it has gardens and walkways allowing visitors to reflect on their own impact on the world and how each of their choice for a better Earth can make a difference.
+Spread across 1,300 square metres, it has gardens and walkways allowing visitors to reflect on their own impact on the world and how each of their choices for a better Earth can make a difference.

 Yet another top Expo 2020 pavilion having its focus on a sustainable Earth!
 It features a zero-energy rainforest, powered by a self-sustaining ecosystem.
 The synergy between nature and architecture found at Singapore pavilion demonstrates the essence of innovation when it comes to sustainability.
-Visitors here can experience immersive 3D that explores resilience of mankind in the era of disruptive climate change.
+Visitors here can experience immersive 3D that explores the resilience of mankind in the era of disruptive climate change.
 The pavilion also tells the story of Singapore, through various interactive exhibits, events and culinary.

 The UK pavilion has its theme that reflects opportunity and how humans can innovate for a better future.
-The pavilion’s exterior features a rhyme that continuously change and evolve, generated by Artificial Intelligence (AI) and contribution of visitors.
+The pavilion’s exterior features a rhyme that continuously changes and evolve, generated by Artificial Intelligence (AI) and the contribution of visitors.
 Visitors will have a glimpse at several future innovations like AI, commercialisation of space and much more.
 For more on the UK pavilion, visit the video URL here.